-Note: Overall handling employee absences will directly impact your company costs, profitability, culture, employee motivation and productivity.
-Staying compliant with the labour laws is another task that you will tick if you log correctly time-off in your business.Add the requested dates to a time-off calendar
+Note: Overall, handling employee absences will directly impact your company costs, profitability, culture, employee motivation, and productivity.
+Staying compliant with the labor laws is another task that you will tick if you log time-off correctly in your business.Add the requested dates to a time-off calendar

 As the manager, you need to plan for meaningful work.
 Your employees need to plan leaves also.
 If there is no calendar where you can see the big picture of who is off in your team or company, frustration starts to emerge.
 You will encounter opacity and not transparency in terms of employee availability.
 You will spend more time checking with your colleagues are in or out or must deal with last day emergencies because you were not aware of the wedding of your team lead or the vacation in Los Angeles of your marketing manager.Create a time-off spreadsheet

-Newly created business usually structure and log employee requests in a Microsoft Excel spreadsheet or an Online Google Sheet.
+Newly created businesses usually structure and log employee requests in a Microsoft Excel spreadsheet or an Online Google Sheet.
 You can add columns to keep track of the schedules, or shifts, or absences.
-This is a better approach than the paper practice, however, you and your employees will still have to do a lot of work manually when handling time off.
+The online sheet is a better approach than paper practice.
+However, you and your employees will still have to do a lot of work manually when handling time off.
 Think about formulas, e-mails, counting days, calendars, compliance, approvals, policies, etc.

-Note: Knowing who is available and when will help you can to manage, coordinate, and approve or deny staff time off requests is possible with a sheet, however if you want to reduce errors and automate leave management you need to switch to a digital time-off app.
+Note: Knowing who is available and when will help you can manage, coordinate, and approve or deny staff time off requests is possible with a sheet.
+However, if you want to reduce errors and automate leave management, you need to switch to a digital time-off app.
 These are very few of the ten reasons to switch from managing employee leaves with excel spreadsheets to a cloud time off management system.Create rules to avoid overlapping requests

-The holidays season is the busiest.
-All of your employees will want to be granted time-off, but your business needs to function.
-So it’s your job to choose between employees.
+The holiday season is the busiest.
+All your employees will want to be granted time-off, but your business needs to function.
+So, it is your job to choose between employees.
 Your decision is bound to create animosity between you and them, or only between employees.

 How can you prevent this from happening?
 Design a policy for overlapping requests.